esy/esy.github.io/docs/configuration.md

 * `true`

   Projects are allowed to place build artifacts anywhere in their source tree, but not outside of their source tree.
-Otherwise, Esy will defensively copy project's root into `$cur__target_dir` and run build commands from there.
+Otherwise, Esy will defensively copy the project's root into `$cur__target_dir` and run build commands from there.

-  This is the mode which should be used as the last resort as it degrades performance of the builds greatly by placing correctness as a priority.
+  This is the mode which should be used as the last resort as it degrades performance of the builds greatly by making correctness a priority.

 ### Exported Environment